Rated on TrustpilotTrustpilot

 Where to address the gap on your CV

-Option 3: In your cover letter — If the gap is significant, mention it proactively.
+Option 3: In your cover letter, If the gap is significant, mention it proactively.
 "I took 18 months out for caring responsibilities and am now seeking to return to [industry/role]."
 Keep it factual and forward-looking.
+For layout and tone, use our UK cover letter template.

 What to say (and not say)